5 candidates running for 3 Morton County Commission seats

 Thomas Peters

-Peters, a former assistant principal at Mandan Middle School, said he is running for the Morton County Commission to keep the county a great place to work, live and raise a family.
+Peters, a former assistant principal at Mandan Middle School, said he is running for the county commission to keep the county a great place to work, live and raise a family.

 If elected, Peters wants to help local businesses get through the COVID-19 pandemic.
 He said he wants to hear from individual businesses to see what help they need.